Copper production in India

 Copper production in India is only about 2 percent of world copper production in view of its potential reserve limited to 60,000 km2 (2% of world reserve) of which 20,000 km2 area has been subject to exploration, as of 2012.
 But in production it is still within the first 20 countries of the world and also one of its largest importers in line with China, Japan, South Korea and Germany.
 As of April 2005 survey by the Indian Bureau of Mines the total reserve has been estimated as 1394.42 million tonnes out of which 369.49 million tonnes (26.5%) is categorized as “reserves” (under "proved and probable categories").
 The balance 1024.93 million tonnes is termed under “remaining resources” (to be confirmed by studies and measurements).

 History

 Mining of copper in India historically is more than 2000 years old.
 But its production to meet industrial demand is noted from the middle of the 1960s.

 In India, copper ore has been identified in varying structural formations as "host rocks" in several geological formations of different geological time scale.
-The resource has been identified and explored to varying degree in 14 states of the country such as Andhra Pradesh, Gujarat, Haryana, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Meghalaya, Orissa, Rajasthan, Sikkim, Tamil Nadu, Uttarakhand and West Bengal.
+The resource has been identified and explored to varying degree in 14 states of the country such as Andhra Pradesh, Gujarat, Haryana, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Meghalaya, Odisha, Rajasthan, Sikkim, Tamil Nadu, Uttarakhand and West Bengal.